olsheden/university/README.md

     2) Programm performing calculator that evaluate expressions of different complexity for infinite numbers

-    3) Programm in cryptography implented with C++ using openssl libraries
+    3) Programm in cryptography implemented with C++ using openssl libraries